-Many further strongly maximal signed weights, including those of rowtype can be found using the Haskell software [23] mentioned in the introduction: see the module MaximalTableauFamily.hs for instructions.
+Many further strongly maximal signed weights, including those of rowtype, can be found using the Haskell software [24] mentioned in the introduction: see the module MaximalTableauFamily.hs for instructions.

 4.6.
 Why maximal weights are not sufficient.
 In this subsection we show that, while Theorem 1.2 certainly requires maximal signed weights, this is not a sufficient hypothesis for this theorem, and so some stronger notion, such as the strongly maximal signed weights in Definition 4.10 is required.
 Again this section is not logically necessary, but we believe it is important to explain what we cannot hope to prove.
+In the following example we shall need to use Proposition 5.6.